rodv92/PLETSC/README.md

 It is fast and quite simple. around 1200 LOC.

+# Dependecies

+These Python modules are required :

+codecs, nltk, re, bitstring, bitarray, struct, time, dahuffman

+# Requirements

-Input text file must be ASCII or UTF-8 decodable to ASCII (English).
+Input text file must be ASCII (for now) or UTF-8 decodable to ASCII (English).
 It ignores conversion errors.
 Decoded file will be encoded in ASCII.
+It should be in English to get adequate conversion.

+# Information about the dictionaries

 The primary dictionary is based on the "count_1w.txt" english dictionary of 333 333 words, (words ordered by lexical prevalence) tweaked with added special characters also listed by order of prevalence and added english contractions, and with word count number stripped off.